Editors: Amy Ackerberg-Hastings, Janet Heine Barnett

 - Solving Linear Higher Order Differential Equations with Euler and Johann Bernoulli: A Mini-Primary Source Project for Differential Equations Students, by Adam E. Parker

-- Fourier’s Infinite Series Proof of the Irrationality of e: A Mini-Primary Source Project for Second-Semester Calculus Students, by Kenneth M Monks
+- Fourier’s Infinite Series Proof of the Irrationality of e: A Mini-Primary Source Project for Calculus 2 Students, by Kenneth M Monks

 Mathematical Treasures